csebooks/computer-networking/content.en/the-link-layer-and-lans/_index.md

 13\.
 Bob’s laptop can now (_finally!_) address the Ethernet frame containing the DNS query to the gateway router’s MAC address.
 Note that the IP datagram in this frame has an IP destination address of 68.87.71.226 (the DNS server), while the frame has a destination address of 00:22:6B:45:1F:1B (the gateway router).
 Bob’s laptop sends this frame to the switch, which delivers the frame to the gateway router.

-## Still Getting Started: Intra-Domain Routing to the DNS Server14\.
+## Still Getting Started: Intra-Domain Routing to the DNS Server
+14\.
 The gateway router receives the frame and extracts the IP datagram containing the DNS query.
 The router looks up the destination address of this datagram(68.87.71.226) and determines from its forwarding table that the datagram should be sent to the leftmost router in the Comcast network in Figure 6.32.
 The IP datagram is placed inside a link-layer frame appropriate for the link connecting the school’s router to the leftmost Comcast router and the frame is sent over this link.

 15\.
 The leftmost router in the Comcast network receives the frame, extracts the IP datagram, examines the datagram’s destination address (68.87.71.226) and determines the outgoing interface on which to forward the datagram toward the DNS server from its forwarding table, which has been filled in by Comcast’s intra-domain protocol (such as **RIP**, **OSPF** or **IS-IS**, Section 5.3) as well as the **Internet’s inter-domain protocol**, **BGP** (Section 5.4).